 Head towards the heart of the Montefeltro passing through Carpegna (Carpegna is famous for its ham: prosciutto di Carpegna DOP) and the Parco Nazionale Simone Simoncello and down towards Urbino.
 Here the flavours of the mountains come to the fore.
 Delicious soups, broths and pasta dishes such as cappeletti and maltagliati con ceci, tagliatelle, ravioli and gnocchi with funghi or tartufo, passarelli in brodo, polenta with faggioli and ragù di cacciagione

-The Marche region also produces a large range of wines; including 13 varieties of DOC designated wines.
+The Marche region also produces a large range of wines; including 13 varieties of DOC-designated wines.
 The most important in the Montefeltro are Sangiovese dei Colli Pesaresi DOC (a refreshing red) and Bianchello del Metauro DOC (a dry white).
-Other specialities include Visner (a cherry wine) and Santangiolino (a sweet, fortified wine rather like Vin Santo).
+Other specialties include Visner (a cherry wine) and Santangiolino (a sweet, fortified wine rather like Vin Santo).

-According to a popular Montefeltro saying: “campa cavallo che l’ erba cresce” (Horse, don’t give up hope, the grass will soon grow again).
-At first sight the landscape is remarkably rocky.
+According to a popular Montefeltro, Le Marche saying: “campa cavallo che l’ erba cresce” (Horse, don’t give up hope, the grass will soon grow again).
+At first sight, the landscape is remarkably rocky.
 You cannot fail to notice San Leo and Maioletto perched high on their steep, rocky crags for example.
 The many ancient strongholds you see scattered throughout the territory were built to provide protection against expected invasion.
 They were also used as palaces for the Feudal Lords, symbolic of the power that each fiefdom displayed during these turbulent times.
-With plenty of verdant countryside you won’t have to worry about the grass.
-Say what you like about it, the more you explore the Montefeltro the more you will experience a land of great historical, cultural and gastronomic riches as well as a land of rare natural beauty.
+With plenty of verdant countrysides, you won’t have to worry about the grass.
+Say what you like about it, the more you explore the Montefeltro the more you will experience a land of great historical, cultural, and gastronomic riches as well as a land of rare natural beauty.